yc015/scene-representation-diffusion-model/README.md

 ## Probe Weights:
-Unzip the probe_checkpoints.zip to acquire all probe weights trained by us.
-The probe weights in the unzipped folder should be sufficient for you to run all experiments shown in our paper.
+Unzip the [probe_checkpoints.zip](https://github.com/yc015/scene-representation-diffusion-model/blob/main/probe_checkpoints.zip) to acquire all probe weights trained by us.
+The probe weights in the unzipped folder should be sufficient for you to run all experiments shown in the paper.

 ## Citation